parasuramivln/PDC-support-web/software/python/general.md

 # Miniconda
-Python has a very large number of optional packages for large-scale data processing and scientific computing which are not available in the default system Python. which is installed as modules on Dardel.
+Python has a very large number of optional packages for large-scale data processing and scientific computing which are not available in the default system python.

 To list available Miniconda modules, type:
 ```
 $ ml PDC/<version>